 First, any host facility with a leased solar array is cautioned to ensure that they own the rights to the SREC stream from that array before bidding.
 Winning bidders are responsible for providing SRECs for the entire 20 year term and bidders should resolve any doubts regarding their ability to fulfill the contract term prior to bidding.

 Yes.
 Systems will be paid based on their DE labor and equipment status throughout the term of the contract.

 Any facility with a Delaware certification number ratifying its eligibility for the Delaware market may participate.
 Delaware certification numbers are issued by the Delaware Public Service Commission (PSC).

 A typical Delaware certification number uses the following formats:

-The Delaware Public Service Commission approved Delmarva Power and Light’s (DPL) filing for the 2014 solicitation.
+The Delaware Public Service Commission each year must approve Delmarva Power and Light’s (DPL) filing for the solicitation.
 Another filing will need to be approved before running subsequent solicitations.
 The Delaware Renewable Energy Taskforce has been legislatively assigned to review and recommend changes to the design of the solicitations.
-They will likely review the results of the 2014 solicitation and incorporate any lessons learned in to the 2015 solicitation.
-In 2012 and 2013 this review process began immediately after the solicitation was complete with public meetings running for several months afterward, eventually leading to the 2014 filing.
+Each year they review the results of the solicitation and incorporate any lessons learned in to the next solicitation.
+This review process begins immediately after the solicitation is complete with public meetings running for several months afterward, eventually leading to the next year’s filing.
 A similar process can be anticipated for this year.